 As children, we would get dressed up on Eid and for some reason feel excited about a day on which there’d be nothing to do, no-one to see and nowhere to go.
 Although my paternal grandparents sometimes (when they could be bothered to) claimed they loved us all the same, it was obvious my brother and I were the black sheep amongst the grandchildren.
 There was always a deliberate difference in treatment and the hierarchy was clear for everyone to see.
 You see, as adults we think we are clever when placating children into believing the lies we feed them.
 Sometimes those lies are told with good intentions, perhaps to protect children from something that may hurt them.
 At other times, the lies are simply a convenience for us so that we can cover up ugliness, so that we don’t need to explain examples of bad behaviour from adults who should know better, so we can continue the facade that serves only us.
 We adults forget that children, being excellent manipulators of truth themselves, have very strong sensors in detecting bullshit; children can recognise the good and evil in people long before being able to verbalise it.

 These are two reflections from this year’s Eid.
 The first, when parents, aunts, uncles, grandparents treat young, innocent children differently for no apparent reason but to discriminate against some and favour others, it is usually a reflection of their own inner state.
-Nothing a child does will move them to change the amount of affection they display.
+Nothing that child does will move them to change the amount of affection they display.

 And second, Eid isn’t about having a tonne of family around you, it’s not even about dressing up in your finest garments.
 Eid cannot be a happy occasion unless you find peace within you; you cannot look to others to give you your own security.
 Sometimes the most memorable Eid days are the ones where you’re dressed in your jim-jams because you don’t bother getting ready until 8pm, and you spend the day content and laughing, even if it is just with a handful of people.
 Our Eid was something like this.